laurencelin/GIS2RHESSys/README.md

 Two major functions: 1) extracting spatial information from GIS to RHESSys worldfile (RHESSys input file) and 2) calculating subsurface and surface D-inf flow fluxes.

-g2w_patch_grid: extracting spatial information from GIS to RHESSys worldfile
+g2w_patch_grid: extracting spatial information from GIS to RHESSys worldfile;
                 assuming that LULC information is sufficiently stored by one map and vegetation information is sufficiently stored by one map.